bryanng412/ChillSound/docs/flux-cycles.md

   0. `receiveAllSongs` is set as the callback.

 * `createSong`
-  0. invoked from new note button `onClick`
+  0. invoked from new song button `onClick`
   0. `POST /api/songs` is called.
   0. `receiveSingleSong` is set as the callback.